How to Safely Manage Pregnancy Symptoms

 If you’ve struggled with insomnia before, you may have been prescribed sleep aids such as Ambien, Lunesta, or Sonata.
 However, the data regarding their safety in pregnancy is limited, and they should be avoided pregnancy.

 For a good night's rest, ensure you’re practicing good sleep hygiene—avoiding digital devices just before or while in bed, avoiding artificial light, and allowing 30 minutes to clear your mind before bed.
 Sleep agents that are considered safe in pregnancy include Unisom and Magnesium.
+Our magnesium powder drink mix contains a blend of magnesium, calcium, and vitamin D3 to support relaxation and more restful sleep.

 Constipation is a normal, though frustrating, woe for many expectant women.
 Signs of constipation include having hard, dry stools, fewer than three bowel movements per week, and painful bowel movements.
 You’ll know if you’re constipated!